Pakistan orders malls to close early amid economic crisis

-ISLAMABAD (AP) — Authorities on Wednesday ordered shopping malls and markets to close by 8:30 p.m. as part of a new energy conservation plan aimed at easing Pakistan’s economic crisis, officials said.
+ISLAMABAD (AP) — Authorities on Wednesday ordered shopping malls and markets to close by 8:30 p.m. as part of a new energy conservation plan aimed at easing Pakistan’s economic crisis.
 The move comes amid talks with the International Monetary Fund.

 On Tuesday, Pakistan Defense Minister Khawaja Mohammad Asif and Minister for Power Ghultam Dastghir said the government decided to shut establishments early as part of the new energy conservation plan approved by the Cabinet.
 Authorities also ordered wedding halls and restaurants to shut at 10 p.m.